Knowledge base

 Public Cloud (and Kubernetes Service)

-With personalized and tailored offers, you will have no trouble managing your development budget.
+With the help of personalized and tailored offers, you will have no trouble managing your development budget.
 No setup fees.
 No minimum amount.
 Cancelable at any time.
 You only pay for the resources actually used with Public Cloud at the end of each month, the same goes for Kubernetes Service.

 Jelastic Cloud